QPH-Coding/QWebServer/docs/developer.log.md

 ## Log

+## 2022.10.03

+- 11:31:41: Reconstruct the AsyncLog4Q, use `#define` can log the source file and the code line.

 ## 2022.10.02

 - 09:41:02: Finish refactoring code.
 I give up the `class Thread` self-encapsulated and use the `std::thread`(C++11).

+- 16:21:23: Finish `HttpRequest` analyze and construct `HttpResponse`.

+The day after:

+- Add some Http Implements and can response the request.

+- Add the log source file and code line.

 ## 2022.10.01